Saltwater Fishing in SW FL-Naples, Bonita, Ft. Myers Beach

 Fishing was kind of slow Saturday morning, when I fished 18 miles west of New Pass with Don and Kathy Leesman and their daughter and son-in-law, Tom and Kristen McGuire.
 Using squid and cut-bait, the family released three red grouper shorts to 18 inches, a few bluefish, a half dozen crevalle jacks, a grunt, and a triggerfish short.

-We have taken a slew of calls from folks needing to cancel advance bookings that spanned from the last two weeks of March through mid-May, due to the outbreak of Covid 19.
+We took a slew of calls from folks needing to cancel advance bookings that spanned from the last two weeks of March through mid-May, due to the outbreak of Covid 19.
 Some people had to leave FL early to return home, and some cancelled vacation plans to fly into FL.
-Reports are likely to be slim in the next weeks, hopefully not months.
-We are open for business.
-Although social distancing is sometimes challenging on a boat, it can be done with smaller parties.
-We are diligently disinfecting out boats and equipment.
-The great outdoors is about the only place to be right now.
-We ask, of course, that if you even have a sniffle, you please remain at home, so as not to increase anyone's risk.
-We wish all of you well, and look forward to better days resuming.
-Stay safe and healthy!

-On Thursday, 3/26, me and my wife took some down-time to get out on the bay, where we used shrimp to catch and release three sheepshead and a n 18-inch redfish.
+On Thursday, 3/26, my wife and I took some down-time to get out on the bay, where we used shrimp to catch and release three sheepshead and an 18-inch redfish.